Introducing real moments

 Over the years that followed, my desire to dress more feminine grew.
 I often caught myself looking at the clothes of female-presenting people on the street.
 I admired how they moved their bodies and wondered how their clothes would look on me.
 I envied their ability to walk into a store and try on a dress without standing out.
 Slowly, I began to expand my horizons.

 I visited the club enough to get to know the bartenders.
-I walked around Berlin in tights and a long t-shirt.
+I spent a week in Berlin, and walked around in tights and a long t-shirt.
 I attended my office Christmas party in a dress.
 One day, when Amsterdam was in lockdown because of COVID-19, I biked through the city in broad daylight wearing a dress.
 Near the end of my ride, I spotted an old friend ahead of me.
 My heart pounded in my chest and adrenaline surged through my veins.
-Without thinking, I pulled the
+Without thinking, I pulled the handlebars to the left to dive into a side street.
+I raced home, ran up the stairs, and collapsed on the couch.

 As I stared at the ceiling, a single question emerged: “Why is this such a big deal?”